-Can we stress the planting of shade trees whenever possible rather than ornamentals?
-Can large shade trees be planted even under wires?
+- Can we stress the planting of shade trees with large canopy whenever possible rather than ornamentals? - Can large shade trees be planted even under wires?
 There are many successful instances in the city where large tree canopies co-exist compatibly with overhead wires.